neg-serg/negwm/README.md

 For now this collection of modules for i3 includes:

-*nsd* : named ion3-like scratchpads with a whistles and fakes.

-*flastd* : alt-tab to the previous window, not the workspace.

-*circled* : better run-or-raise, with jump in a circle, subtags, priorities and more.
+## main

 *negi3mods* : application that run all modules and handle configuration of ppi3+i3 and modules on python.
-Also handles toml-configs updating.
+Also handles TOML-configs updating.

+## modules

+*ns* : named ion3-like scratchpads with a whistles and fakes.

+*flast* : alt-tab to the previous window, not the workspace.

+*circle* : better run-or-raise, with jump in a circle, subtags, priorities and more.

-*menud* : menu module including i3-menu with hackish autocompletion, menu to attach window to window group(circled) or target named scratchpad(nsd) and more.
+*menu* : menu module including i3-menu with hackish autocompletion, menu to attach window to window group(circled) or target named scratchpad(nsd) and more.

-*fsmpmsd* : module to disable dpms, when fullscreen mode are toggled on.

-*infod* : module to extract info from running i3-mods via AF_INET6 socket.
-For example it used to send information to the *polybar* as current workspace or i3-binding mode because of native polybar i3-interaction tends to race condition when you try to switch workspaces backward-forward to quickly.

-*vold* : contextual volume manager.
+*vol*: contextual volume manager.
 Handles mpd by default.
 If mpd is stopped then handles mpv with mpvc if the current window is mpv, or with sending 0, 9 keys to the mpv window if not.

-*executor* : something like tmux / terminal manager, allows you change terminal almost on-the-fly, as far as all terminal options and create sophisticated tmux-sessions without need of shell-magic.
-Personally I use it for all of my terminal applications.

-Many of them as circled, infod, nsd, vold, wm3d can be configured via TOML-files with inotify-based autoreload.
+*wm3*: various stuff to emulate some 2bwm UX.

+*executor*: module to create various terminal windows with custom config and/or tmux session handling.
+Supports a lot of terminal emulators.

+## procs to run by negi3mods as another process

+There are processes, not threads, separated from the main negi3mods event loop to reach better performance or another goals.

+*info* : module to extract info from running i3-mods via `AF_INET6` socket.
+For example it used to send information to the *polybar* as current workspace or i3-binding mode because of native polybar i3-interaction tends to race condition when you try to switch workspaces backward-forward to quickly.
+Can be used as helper for another modules, like `polybar_ws`.

+*fs* : module to disable dpms, when fullscreen mode are toggled on.
+Also it handles polybar show / hide to mimic ion3 default fullscreen behaviour.

+## procs to run from polybar

+*polybar_ws*: async current i3 workspace printer for polybar.

+*polybar_vol* : async MPD printer for polybar.

 # Dependencies: